sneeves1/sneeves1.github.io/index.md

 ---
 ### [First Project in R](/project1_486/treemarkdown.html)
 [<img src="project1_486/treesplant.gif?raw=true"/>](/project1_486/treemarkdown.html)
-Introduction work in R. Click the gif or link to see the R markdown of this project.
+Introductory work in R. Click the gif or link to see the R markdown of this project.

 ---